 While static documents (e.g. .pdf, .xls) might be sufficient to convey the first level of information, managers should look into deploying password-protected dashboards (e.g. Tableau, Microsoft Power BI, Plotly) to provide investors with more granular and interactive data.
 Just like many technology companies have removed paywalls or extended their services in response to the crisis, managers should consider making certain of their proprietary analytical resources (e.g. Research Platforms, Risk Analysis, Market Monitors) available to investors to help them navigate these markets.

 Hedge funds should consider redirecting internal communications to collaboration software (e.g. Slack, Microsoft Teams) and reserve emails to communicate externally.
-Such platforms allow companies to organize conversations in channels which can be divided up by teams, functions, or projects instead of inefficient email threads.
+Such platforms allow companies to organize conversations in channels that can be divided up by teams, functions, or projects instead of inefficient email threads.
 Besides enhancing internal collaboration, one important benefit is to refocus inboxes on important emails from external stakeholders, primarily investors.

 Let’s face it, now is not the time to be anti-social.
 Clients are at home consuming news and content from a whole strewn of channels and newsfeeds.
 It’s more important than ever before to be present on these digital feeds.
 Hedge funds should be leveraging communication and content distribution channels like LinkedIn and Medium for the deployment and publication of their timely commentaries and long-form articles.
 Hedge funds like Two Sigma, Bridgewater Associates, and AQR Capital Management are solid examples of this by continuing to be present on their social channels.

 As a hedge fund, it is imperative to take action sooner rather than later.
-Clients are hoping to make sense of these trialing times by actively seeking out answers and if a manager is not present, someone else will be.
+Clients are hoping to make sense of these trying times by actively seeking out answers and if a manager is not present, someone else will be.
 The investor relation strategies and processes managers implement now will help assure they are prepared for whatever becomes the new norm.
 To be ready not only for today but for the future, managers should form a dedicated communications team that focuses on increasing the publication frequency of performance updates and weekly commentaries.
 To support these new communication strategies, there are several digital tools managers should and can leverage.
 For instance, a firm’s already-in-place CRM platform should have the ability to update investors comprehensively and deal rooms should centralize all investor information.
 To connect more efficiently with clients, use meeting links for easier scheduling and webinars to broadcast monthly updates.
 Engage with clients wherever they’re found which includes social channels like LinkedIn.
 Finally, consider deploying interactive dashboards or opening up internal tools for the benefit of investors.
 Gestures like these will be remembered.